What is a cybersecurity plan?

 4. Governance: An explanation of how the program will be managed and maintained as well as the auditing process.
 In the Governance section of the document, readers can also find a guide to the implementation of the program and its adoption into the business.

-Top tip: Use a combination of short-term (12-months), mid-term (18-months) and long-term (36-months plus) implementation goals to ensure that the business is not overwhelmed by the changes which could lead to lack of adoption and hinder the success of the program.
+Top tip: Use a combination of short-term (12 months), mid-term (18 months) and long-term (36 months plus) implementation goals to ensure that the business is not overwhelmed by the changes which could lead to a lack of adoption and hinder the success of the program.